What is Permaculture?

 We can provide you with home made wine, aguardente and jeropiga, either to drink here or take away as gifts.
 We normally have beer in the tuck shop.

-We do not allow smoking in the caravans.
+Due to fire risk in summer, smoking is restricted to ‘safe’ areas and never inside the caravans or communal space.
 If you’re a smoker we ask that you’re meticulously careful with your butts.
 Not only is it horribly impolite to leave them lying about, but they pose a serious fire risk in a dry climate like ours.

 Can I do my laundry?